charlietriplett/OpenA11yEngineer/_checklist-web/button.md

 {% include /examples/button.html %}
 {:/}

-### Disabled button
-A button that uses the disabled attribute will not be focusable, but it is still discoverable by the screen reader.
+## Focusable disabled button

 The preferred method is to use `aria-disabled="true"` so screen reader users can find the button, click submit and be notified of errors in the form.

+{% highlight html %}
+{% include /examples/button-focusable-disabled.html %}
+{% endhighlight %}

+{::nomarkdown}
+{% include /examples/button-focusable-disabled.html %}
+{:/}

+## Fully disabled button

+A button that uses the disabled attribute will not be focusable, but it is still discoverable by the screen reader while browsing.

 {% highlight html %}
 {% include /examples/button-disabled.html %}